Locally Constrained Representations in Reinforcement Learning: Background Related Works

-The representation is learned by two losses, the original RL loss, that is, the Mean Squared TD Error (MSTDE) and the Auxiliary Loss.
-The auxiliary target $\hat{Y}_t$ depends on the representation learning algorithm used.
-For example, it can be trying to predict the next reward or the next state \cite{chung2018two} or even reconstruct the current state.
-Additionally, it can also be General Value Functions \cite{10.5555/2031678.2031726} that learn subtasks.
-The most popular approach is to design a low-dimensional representation that is capable of reconstructing the current state.
+\textbf{Auxiliary Losses:} Representation learning takes place by often minimizing two losses, the original \gls{rl} loss (which can vary depending on the type of \gls{rl} algorithm used and an \textit{Auxiliary} Loss.
+The auxiliary loss depends on the type of data being used.
+For example, it can be trying to predict the next reward or the next state or even reconstructing the current state~\cite{chung2018two}.
+It can also be General Value Functions \cite{10.5555/2031678.2031726} that can learn sub-tasks.
+The common approach is to learn a low-dimensional representation that is capable of reconstructing the current state.
 The commonly used method is Auto Encoders \cite{doi:10.1126/science.1127647} that can learn well from high-dimensional observations, such as images \cite{rl_ae, autoenc, e2c}.
 Recently, \cite{deepmdp} and \cite{schwarzer2021dataefficient} developed forward models that can predict the next state in the latent space without the need for reconstruction.
-Additionally, these methods can predict multiple steps in the future instead of a one-step prediction.
+These methods can predict multiple steps in the future instead of a one-step prediction.

-A large portion of the work on forward models was mainly developed for building world models \cite{worldmodels}.
-These were used for learning the complete dynamics of the world, so that the agent can perform model-based reinforcement learning without the need for interaction with the world.
-Recently, \cite{planet}, \cite{dreamer} and \cite{dreamerv2} have developed model-based RL approaches using forward models in the latent space.

-\textbf{Data Augmentations \& Contrastive Learning:} Data augmentation methods are commonly used for image input data.
-These methods randomly apply different transformations, such as cropping, rotation, or jitter, to generate additional training data, which helps the agent to be robust to small variations in the input space. \citet{rad} and \citet{yarats2021image} showed that augmenting the states with such modulations can improve the performance of RL without dedicated representation learning objectives.
+The main problem with these approaches is that the targets are generally limited in the sense, that we only rely on data that the agent collects, if such data is not very informative then the entire method would be quite sub-par.
+For instance, predicting the next reward in a sparse-reward environment would yield very poor performance.
+Similarly, predicting the next few steps can also be really useful, but in environments with a lot of stochasticity such predictions can be poor and the loss would be trying to adapt to noise which can be an issue.